 The long-lived Windy City Strugglers, who first got together in the late 1960s but parted ways with Bryant in 1975, resumed in the mid-1980s, and headed into the new millennium with quality blues highlighted over six albums.
 The line-up includes Bryant's long-term musical allies Bill Lake (Gutbucket, Mammal, The Pelicans) and Nick Bollinger (also from Rough Justice).
 In 2009 they released an anthology, Time Comes Around.

 New Zealand's blue-eyed counter-culture soul man shows no sign of letting up.
-The Jive Bombers recorded again in 2012 and continue to perform, and Bryant remains a member of the Jubilation gospel choir in Auckland.
+The Jive Bombers recorded again in 2012, and Bryant became a member of the Jubilation gospel choir in Auckland.

 Rough Justice reformed for a short tour in 2014.
-In late 2016, Nick Bollinger's memoir Goneville (Awa Press) featured a lot of material about his time in Rough Justice.
-The book is dedicated to Rick Bryant.
+In late 2016, Nick Bollinger dedicated his memoir to Bryant; Goneville (Awa Press) featured a lot of material about their time together in Rough Justice.

 In 2000, Bumper Books published 32 of his lyrics as a collection called Clever Monkeys.